S. M. Muneer

 S.M.
+Muneer (1945 – 28 November 2022) was a Pakistani industrialist who founded Din Group.

+Early life

+Muneer was born in 1945 in a Chinioti business family.

+Career

-Muneer (1944/1945 – 28 November 2022) was a Pakistani businessman and industrialist who served as patron-in-chief of Korangi Association of Trade and Industry (KATI).
+Muneer also served as patron-in-chief of Korangi Association of Trade and Industry.
 Additionally, he was a board member for various banks and private businesses and had ties to the leather trade.
-He has also managed several hospitals, maternity homes, schools, and institutions in Karachi, Faisalabad, and Chiniot while serving as chairman of Chiniot Anjuman Islamia.
+He also managed several hospitals, maternity homes, schools, and institutions in Karachi, Faisalabad, and Chiniot while serving as chairman of Chiniot Anjuman Islamia.

-Muneer was a member of the Institute of Business Management and Greenwich University, Karachi, boards of governors and the Federation of Pakistan Chambers of Commerce & Industry.
-He was on the boards of The Kidney Centre Post Graduate Training Institute and Shaukat Khanum Cancer Hospital in Lahore.
+Muneer was a member of the Institute of Business Management, Greenwich University, Karachi, and the Federation of Pakistan Chambers of Commerce & Industry.
+He was on the boards of the Kidney Centre Post Graduate Training Institute and Shaukat Khanum Cancer Hospital in Lahore.

 Muneer died on 28 November 2022, at the age of 77.